Polarimetric compressed sensing with hollow, self-assembled diffractive films: Introduction

 Consider the characterization of the wavefront or pointing direction, which typically involves locating the centroid of a hotspot from a serial readout of filtered detectors.
 The calculation can be written,

 where the sensing matrix $\mathbf{A}$ transfers the vector of input measurements $\mathbf{x}$ to a $1\times 4$ sensor output $\mathbf{y}$: this sensing approach is inefficient because many measurements are needed and there are many zero-valued elements in the sensing matrix $\mathbf{A}$.
-These zero-valued elements signify that the algorithmic operations performed yield no information.
+These zero-valued elements signify that the algorithmic operations performed by $\mathbf{A}$ are inefficient and yield no information.

 The physical encoder offers a more efficient approach.
 It can be represented mathematically with an intermediate transformation $\mathbf{M}$,

 that enables prediction of $\mathbf{y}$ with fewer measurements $\mathbf{\alpha}$.
 The effective sensing operation, $\mathbf{\tilde{A}}$, which now represents a procedure learned by an optimization algorithm, contains fewer zeros \cite{Kilic2022}.